 A health worker collects a nasal swab sample from a woman at a primary health centre in Hyderabad.
 AFP

-India reported on Saturday 120,529 new coronavirus infections over the last 24 hours, the lowest since April 7.
-During the same time span, 3,380 more people succumbed to the pandemic, the Union Health and Family Welfare Ministry said.
+India reported on Monday a daily rise in new coronavirus infections of 100,636 cases over the past 24 hours, 13,824 cases less than Sunday, while deaths rose by 2,427.
+During the same time span, 2,427 more people succumbed to the pandemic, the Union Health and Family Welfare Ministry said.

-Over the last few days, India's fresh cases have maintained over one lakh infections every 24 hours, while the deaths have also remained about the 3 thousand mark.
-After battling a brutal second wave for weeks, fresh COVID cases came down below 300,000 for the first time on May 17 after touching record high of 414,188 on May 7.
+Over the last few days, India's fresh COVID cases have seen downward trend, maintaining over 100,000 infections every 24 hours, while the deaths have also remained below the 3,000 mark.
+After battling a brutal second wave for weeks, fresh COVID cases came down below the three lakh-mark for the first time on May 17 after touching record high of 414,188 on May 7.